Uganda

 The experience of this clinic, including basic epidemiologic, clinical, and laboratory parameters, is captured in an electronic medical record system which uses OpenMRS.
 The Core, as part of the Joint CFAR International Collaboration with Harvard, the University of California San Francisco (UCSF) and Mbarara University of Science and Technology (MUST), has had a prominent role in the development of the ISS Clinic Cohort.

-Services include: clinical care consultations, counselling services, laboratory services, biopsy services for the diagnosis of Kaposi's sarcoma (KS), ART for all patients who qualify, treatment of opportunistic infections, platform for training/ teaching medical students, referral of women for cervical cancer screening, and provision of a basic care kit including safe water vessels, water guard, condoms and insecticide treated mosquito nets.
+Services include: clinical care consultations, counseling services, laboratory services, biopsy services for the diagnosis of Kaposi's sarcoma (KS), ART for all patients who qualify, treatment of opportunistic infections, platform for training/ teaching medical students, referral of women for cervical cancer screening, and provision of a basic care kit including safe water vessels, water guard, condoms and insecticide treated mosquito nets.

 Site Principal Investigator(s): Dr. Fred Nalugoda